How To Lose Upper Body Fat (According To Experts)

 5. Push Press

-The push press is an explosive upper body exercise that trains the shoulders, triceps, and lower body.
+The push press is an explosive upper-body exercise that primarily targets the shoulders.

 6. Dumbbell Skullcrusher